Koushani Mukherjee: Career

 In 2015, Mukherjee won Miss Beauty of Kolkata.

 Mukherjee began her film career in 2015 with Raj Chakraborty's movie Parbona Ami Chartey Tokey.
-Mukherjee plays Aparna, a romantic interest in the movie.
 In 2016, she appeared in Kelor Kirti, a romantic comedy directed by Raja Chanda.
 In Kelor Kirti, she plays a wealthy young woman, Anuskha, who falls in love with a journalist.
-In 2017, she was cast in a new release by Ravi Kinnagi.
-In the year 2019 she was signed as the cover for FFACE Fashion Calendar.
+In 2017, she was cast in Jio Pagla directed by Ravi Kinnagi.
+In 2019 she was signed as the cover for FFACE Fashion Calendar.